 UPDATE: Thank you to all our readers for responding.
 We'll collate all responses and publish them in a future article.

-Cape Town - The Administrative Adjudication of Road Traffic Offences (Aarto) amendment bill has moved a step closer to being signed into law.
+Johannesburg - The Administrative Adjudication of Road Traffic Offences (Aarto) amendment bill has moved a step closer to being signed into law.

 What do you think of the AARTO Amendment Bill?
 Will the demerit system curb SA's horrendous road death toll?
 Email us

 Rehabilitation for offenders

 Maswanganyi said Aarto also provides for rehabilitation of drivers that have had their driving licences suspended or removed.